Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

   src="/assets/images/elements/Unsupervised/Cluster_Analysis/lloyd_pseudocode.svg"
   onload="SVGInject(this)"/>
 </div>

+The pseudocode above focuses on the main idea of the algorithm, and thus certain details covering edge cases are left out.
+In lines 2 through 7, we select as initial centroids {{ils}}k{{ile}} data points uniformly at random.
+The use of the uniform distribution should be augmented by a procedure that ensures each data point selected as an initial centroid is distinct.
+Knuth's Algorithm P and Algorithm S are among the viable choices to produce such a sample.
+The main loop comprises the rest of the algorithm in lines 8 through 21, and alternates between two main steps.

+The first for loop in lines 11 through 14 is called the assignment step, and assigns each data point {{ils}}x_{i}{{ile}} to the cluster with the centroid that produces the smallest square error.
+The assignments are indicated by the values of the {{ils}}r_{i}{{ile}}, where we have {{ils}}\forall\ i, r_{i} \in \{1, \dots, k\}{{ile}}.

+The second for loop in lines 15 through 18 is called the update or estimation step, and consists of computing new estimates for each cluster's centroid by averaging all the points assigned to that cluster in the immediately preceding assignment step.

+The main loop terminates when all centroid estimates are unchanged from one iteration to the next.
+On data sets for which k-means is an appropriate clustering procedure, the number of iterations {{ils}}t{{ile}} is usually an acceptably small number.
+In the worst case, however, we have {{ils}}t = 2^{\Omega(\sqrt{n})}{{ile}}, so in practice most implementations also typically set the maximum number of iterations.

+### Characterization
+{: .subsubsection}

 The greediness of the algorithm is apparent in both the assignment and estimation steps: assign each point to the currently nearest cluster mean, and